 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I thank the Premier.
+I also thank the Premier. (interpretation ends) The Department of Human Resources is working to develop a new Remote Work Policy.

-(interpretation ends) The Department of Human Resources is working to develop a new remote-work policy.
-As the MLA representing Aivilik, I want my constituency Coral Harbour and Naujaat to have every opportunity to seek meaningful employment opportunities.
+As the MLA representing Aivilik, I want my constituents in Coral Harbour and Naujaat to have every opportunity to seek meaningful employment opportunities.

-Can the Premier indicate how his department's review of decentralization will take into account the government's development of a new remote-work policy? (interpretation) Thank you, Mr. Speaker.
+Can the Premier indicate how his department's review of decentralization will take into account the government's development of a new Remote Work Policy? (interpretation) Thank you, Mr. Speaker.